KarolDuracz/SVG-Mind-Tree/Web Client for Android device/README.md

+> [!NOTE]
+> This is just a test; I/O performance is terrible, heavy to the system with large numbers of queries.
+In this naive version, I can see all the logs, all the information in simple JSON format on disk and loaded in real time onto moving graphs.
+It would be better to do this with threads waiting for wake-up mechanisms, etc., but that's not the purpose of this demo.
+It's just to answer the question: can these patterns be encoded into graphs for some actions, or a sequence of actions they trigger?
+Instead of a mouse or keyboard, it's simply for testing in  free time.
+Just like gesture recognition, etc.

 # Flask Grid Demo — Development Build

 This project is a touch-driven 3×3 grid test app for Android browsers and desktop browsers.
 Runs on https://pypi.org/project/Flask/